cheung0/Air-Quality-Prediction/README.md

 <img width="577" alt="Screen Shot 2023-05-11 at 1 53 06 PM" src="https://github.com/cheung0/Predicting-Air-Quality/assets/56772737/37a9fde5-6761-42a8-be00-af3f7e2795d8">

+## Story
+I remember the day the Bay Area sky turned into a thick, purple, smog.
+I remember stepping out of my home and choking on the very air I was breathing.
+Air quality is definitely a problem we as a society need to solve.

 ## Conclusion

 The small, individual actions of each and every single one of us can cause big, large actions in the environment.
 I acknowledge that my analysis might be wrong and the data from the US EPA gov website does attach a disclaimer that some data may be inaccurate and should not be used for governmental advisory.
 Nontheless, I still learned a lot about data science.